ijmarshall/trialstreamer-nginx/README.md

 1. Perform any desired changes in the Nginx configuration at `trialstreamer-nginx/nginx.conf`, for example, you may want to change:
-   - `client_max_body_size 512M;` for the `robotreviewer.ieai.aws.northeastern.edu` server, that allows for the PDF uploads up to a 512M body size on the request.
+   - `client_max_body_size 512M;` for the `demo.robotreviewer.net` server, that allows for the PDF uploads up to a 512M body size on the request.

 2. After the Docker networks `robotreviewer_default`, `trialstreamer_default` and `trialstreamer-demo_default` are available,
 at `~/prod/trialstreamer-nginx/` run: